 Your business’s financial statements are a report card on how your business is performing.
-Without them, you’re left with only your instincts and your bank account balance to inform you on your business’s health.
+Without them, you’re left with only your instincts and your bank account balance to inform you on your business’s accounting.
 This could lead you to make costly—or even devastating—mistakes in your business decisions.
 But interim financial statements can help.

 Especially if you follow publicly traded companies, you might have heard of “interim financial statements,” which are published with publicly traded companies’ quarterly reports.
 The term also appears on occasion in non-public companies, especially if a board of directors is involved or if the company is seeking investors.